bem-site/bem-method/method/key-concepts/key-concepts.en.md

 Modifiers can be changed in runtime (for example, as a reaction to a DOM event of the block), or via other blocks.

-E.g. a click on Sign In button (click DOM event) when sign in form is filled with wrong credentials will set visible modifier on hidden error block.
+For example, if the wrong credentials are entered when a user clicks the Sign In button (the 'click' DOM event), the 'visible' modifier is set on a hidden block with error messages.

 ## BEM entity